Cosby, a year later: Will he seek deal or prepare for trial?

 Cosby, 79 and legally blind, had appeared shaken last year as he maneuvered past the cameras that mobbed him outside the small court office where he posted $1 million bail after his arrest.
 But he now appears more comfortable in court after a half-dozen or so hearings.

-He quipped “Don’t Tase me, bro” to security guards wanding visitors at the Montgomery County Courthouse this month; shouted out answers to questions meant for lawyers at the latest pretrial hearing; and drifted into a comedic riff as he and a handler left the ceremonial courtroom where the case is being heard to accommodate the press.
+He quipped “Don’t Tase me, bro” to security guards wanding visitors at the Montgomery County Courthouse this month; shouted out answers to questions meant for lawyers at the latest pretrial hearing; and drifted into a comedic riff as he and a handler left the ceremonial courtroom where the case is being heard to accommodate the media.

 Yet inside the room, it’s been rough going for “the Cos,” long beloved for his portrayal of family man Cliff Huxtable on the top-ranked 1980s sitcom “The Cosby Show.”
 The aging comedian is accused of sexually assaulting Andrea Constand, a basketball team manager he knew through Temple University, where he was a trustee and high-profile booster.

-O’Neill has said the jury can hear the damaging deposition he gave in her 2005 lawsuit, when Cosby acknowledged a long list of affairs and hookups with young women during his 52-year marriage.
-He also testified to giving at least one woman quaaludes before sex, and giving others, including Constand, pills and wine.
+Common Pleas Judge Steven O’Neill has said the jury can hear the damaging deposition he gave in her 2005 lawsuit, when Cosby acknowledged a long list of affairs and hookups with young women during his 52-year marriage.
+He also testified to giving at least one woman quaaludes before sex and giving others, including Constand, pills and wine.

 Scores of women now say they were drugged and molested.
 Steele wants 13 of them to testify at trial.

 O’Neill heard two days of arguments on the issue this month.
-The other women knew Cosby over a 50-year span, most through the entertainment industry.
 Steele called Cosby a lifelong sexual predator with a signature style.
 The defense questioned the women’s memories and motivations as they sought to keep them from testifying as “prior bad act” witnesses.

 “It’s hard to know what the (plea) deal would be if the prosecution wins on the prior bad act motion,” Levenson said.
 “Although it’s not impossible, because the prosecutors also have to see and calculate how well their witnesses will hold up.”

-O’Neill has knocked down repeated defense efforts to dismiss the case over the 12-year delay or the so-called “promise” from a former prosecutor that he would never be charged.
+O’Neill has knocked down repeated defense efforts to dismiss the case over the delay or over what the defense calls a promise from a former prosecutor that Cosby would never be charged.

 Steele’s office reopened the case after Cosby’s deposition became public last year.
 O’Neill has also appeared cool at times to Cosby’s revolving team of lawyers from Los Angeles.
 His lead criminal lawyer remains local Philadelphia standout Brian McMonagle, who has a warm, easygoing style that engages jurors but who can also turn up the heat, as he did this month when he sparred with Steele over naming the other accusers in open court.